tonia83731/customform-backend/README.md

 ## Introduction

+Since Google Forms could not meet specific requirements, this customized form platform was developed.
+It not only offers various question types but also allows users to design and fill out forms flexibly.
+More importantly, users can complete forms without needing a Google account.
+This platform aims to provide more options and help manage requirements more precisely.

 The project is the backend API for custom forms, users are allowed to implement the actions below:

 - Create, update and delete form data